Special Section in Issue 4/2017 - November 2017

 Submission format and Guidelines

 Submitted papers must be written in good English and describe original research which has not been published nor is currently under review by other journals or conferences.
 Papers will be evaluated based on their originality, presentation, relevance and contribution to research and development of big data, as well as their suitability and quality in terms of both technical contributions and written presentation.
 Significant extensions of papers published in related conferences is encouraged.
 Such submissions should be clearly identified by the authors the amount of additional and different materials.
 The information should be clearly indicated in the manuscript.
 The Guest Editor will check the suitability and scope of all submissions before sending out for peer review.
+At most two papers per author will be accepted, one as the first author and one as a co-author.

 First submission deadline: May 31, 2017